Catherine the Great: Final months and death

 Later, several rumours circulated regarding the cause and manner of her death.
-The most famous of these rumors is that she died after having sex with her horse.
+The most famous of these rumors is that she died after committing bestiality with her horse.
 This rumor was widely circulated by satirical British and French publications at the time of her death.
-In his 1647 book Beschreibung der muscowitischen und persischen Reise (Description of the Muscovite and Persian journey), German scholar Adam Olearius Olearius's claims about a supposed Russian tendency towards bestiality with horses was often repeated in anti-Russian literature throughout the 17th and 18th centuries to illustrate the alleged barbarous "Asian" nature of Russia.
-Given the frequency which this story was repeated together with Catherine's love of her adopted homeland and her love of horses, it is likely that these details were conflated into this rumor.
-Catherine had been targeted for being unmarried.
+In his 1647 book Beschreibung der muscowitischen und persischen Reise (Description of the Muscovite and Persian journey), German scholar Adam Olearius alleged a supposed Russian tendency towards bestiality with horses.
+This was repeated in anti-Russian literature throughout the 17th and 18th centuries to illustrate the claimed barbarous Asian nature of Russia.